AlanBigData/CryptoClustering---AlanBigData/README.md

 ## Files
 - `data/`: Directory containing the dataset files.
-- `cryptocurrency_price_prediction.ipynb`: Jupyter notebook containing the main code for the project.
+- `Crypto_Clustering.ipynb`: Jupyter notebook containing the main code for the project.